- Washington Crossing the Delaware by Emanuel Leutze

 Discover some of the greatest works housed in the Louvre.

 The Death of Socrates by Jacques-Louis David

-As the head of the neo-classical movement in France and an important French painter, you might know Jacques-Louis David’s name.
+As the head of the neo-classical movement in France and an important French painter, you might know of Jacques-Louis David.
 While his most famous piece is the The Coronation of Napoleon (which can be seen at the Louvre in Paris), The Death of Socrates is also a famous piece of his.

 It was painted in 1787 for the Salon and shows the historical event of the Greek philosopher Socrates being forced to drink poison hemlock.
 Corruption of youth and introducing strange gods were the grounds for the decision.